 When we change the way we think, we can dramatically transform the condition of our lives.

-The 1st Virtue – Humility
+The Stewardship Virtue of Humility

 When you make a firm and conscious decision to follow Jesus, you will inevitably run into stewardship.
 Stewardship makes our discipleship complete and opens the door to the abundant life Jesus promised.